ethereum/ethereum-org-website/src/content/developers/tutorials/eip-1271-smart-contract-signatures/index.md

 ## How should EIP-1271 be implemented in my own contracts?

 The spec is very open-ended here.
-The Gnosis Safe implementation has some good ideas:
+The Safe implementation has some good ideas:

 - You can consider EOA signatures from the "owner" of the contract to be valid.
 - You could store a list of approved messages and only consider those to be valid.